cb372/cats-retry/modules/docs/src/main/mdoc/docs/index.md

 Unfortunately we have to do this over a flaky network connection, so there's a high probability it will fail.

-We'll be working with the cats-effect `IO` monad, but any monad will do.
+We'll be working with the cats-effect `IO` monad, but any effect monad with an instance of `Temporal` will do.

 ```scala mdoc:silent
 import cats.effect.IO